Ben Jacobson: Coaching career

 UNI has also advanced to the NCAA tournament seven times (2004, 2005, 2006, 2009, 2010, 2015, and 2016), including receiving two at-large bids.
-UNI also achieved its first-ever Division I top-25 ranking during the 2005-06 season.
+UNI also achieved its first-ever Division I top-25 ranking during the 2005–06 season.

 On November 15, 2014, Jacobson became the all-time win leader for a coach in UNI Men's basketball history.
 After recording a win over his alma mater University of North Dakota, he notched his 167th UNI victory.

-In the 2014-15 season, Jacobson led the Panthers to their highest ranking in school history (#10) in the AP and (#9) in the Coaches Poll.
+In the 2014–15 season, Jacobson led the Panthers to their highest ranking in school history (#10) in the AP and (#9) in the Coaches Poll.
 UNI also in that season achieved the most wins in the school's history with 31.
-After that season Jacobson, was given a 10-year extension with an average of $900,000 per year through 2024-25.
+After that season Jacobson, was given a 10-year extension with an average of $900,000 per year through 2024–25.

 On November 21, 2015, Jacobson led UNI to a victory over #1 North Carolina.
 The win was one of the biggest in program history and came in just the first meeting of the two basketball programs.
-The Panthers are 2-0 vs AP #1 ranked teams in program history.
+The Panthers are 2–0 vs AP #1 ranked teams in program history.
 Just four days later the coach hit another career milestone.
 After defeating the University of Dubuque in convincing fashion, the coach recorded his 200th victory at the university.
 Nearly three weeks after achieving the 200th victory, UNI stunned #5 ranked Iowa State in the Big Four Classic in Des Moines, IA.
 On March 6, 2016, UNI won its fourth MVC tournament under Jacobson.

 In the first round of the MVC tournament, Jacobson notched his 250th Northern Iowa career win against Evansville on March 1, 2018.

 On March 5, 2020, Jacobson was named MVC coach of the year.

 On February 27, 2021, Jacobson earned his 300th career Northern Iowa victory with a double overtime win over Illinois State in the regular season finale.

 On March 3, 2022, Jacobson was named the MVC coach of the year for the 5th time.
-The award gave Jacobson the most coach of the year award honors of any coach in the history of the 115 year history of Missouri Valley Conference.
+The award gave Jacobson the most coach of the year award honors of any coach in the history of the 115-year history of Missouri Valley Conference.

+Jacobson became the all-time conference wins leader (188) in Missouri Valley Conference history on January 20, 2024, with a victory over rival Southern Illinois.